Occ. Code 8720700

 can be expected of the facility.

-experience in DOCS, including one year of experience in a health care
+experience in DOCCS, including one year of experience in a health care

 as Assistant Director Correctional Health Services or Correctional Regional

-Health Services Administrator; OR three years in DOCS in a health related
+Health Services Administrator); or three years of experience in DOCCS in a health-related

 position allocated to Grade 20 or higher.